recallrai/sdk-python/README.md

 - **UserNotFoundError**: Raised when attempting to access a user that doesn't exist.
 - **UserAlreadyExistsError**: Occurs when creating a user with an ID that already exists.
+- **InvalidCategoriesError**: Raised when filtering user memories by categories that do not exist in the project.
+The exception contains the list of invalid categories in `e.invalid_categories`.

 ### Session-Related Errors